sorfbourt/lab-express-drones-ejs/README.md

 Steps you should follow in this iteration:

-1. Find the `/drones/create` GET route in `routes/drones.js` and render the `drones/create-form.hbs` view.
+1. Find the `/drones/create` GET route in `routes/drones.js` and render the `drones/create-form.ejs` view.
-2. The `create-form.hbs` should have the form that will submit on `/drones/create` POST route.
+2. The `create-form.ejs` should have the form that will submit on `/drones/create` POST route.
 The form should have all the fields necessary to create a new drone.
 3. Locate the `/drones/create` POST route in `routes/drones.js` and using `req.body` get all the info user submitted through the form.
 Use this info to create a new drone in the database in the _drones_ collection.
 Make sure you redirect to `/drones` if the new drone is successfully created.
 If there is an error, render again the view so the user can try again to create a drone.

 <br>